truecharts/website/src/content/docs/blog/2023-03-06-breaking-enterprise-changes/index.md

 We want to repeat that this will be a breaking change.
 While **some** Apps/Charts might update without issue, many will not.

 In those cases, the only solution is to reinstall.
-Due to the fact that the complete backend is rewritten from scratch, it's simply too much for us to write.
+Due to the fact that the complete backend is rewrithen from scratch, it's simply too much for us to write.

 ## Highlighted changes